feliperegesde/feliperegesde/README.md

 ## 🤝 Looking to Collaborate On
 - Open-source student communities
+- Studies groups for any type of knowledge
 - Projects focused on education, accessibility, and clean code
 - Anything that helps me grow as a developer!

 ## 📫 How to Reach Me
 Feel free to connect with me via [LinkedIn]*(https:://www.linkedin.com/in/felipe-albuquerque-66334b280)* or open an issue on any of my repositories!
+My instagram is @feliperegesde
+My workemail is felipe08ra@alu.ufc.br or for social felipe08ra@gmail.com

 ## ⚡ Fun Fact
 I love solving problems with code—even more when the solution helps someone else.
 I like to solve problemns with no-code or pseudocode, just to train my logic skills.
 I love make up some big projects alone, but i work soo much better with a team.